Create Routine to Load a Table

 END GROUP,

-We want to be able to look up the table by T-XYZ, to get a value from T-TP, so we select table W-TABLE-REDEF: -
+We want to be able to look up W-TABLE-REDEF by T-XYZ to get a value from T-TP, so we select table W-TABLE-REDEF: -

 Group tables like W-TABLE-REDEF should have one or more fields with property SKEY or TKEY.
-Because the table does not contain any fields with these properties, the dialog responds with: -
+Because this table does not contain any fields with these properties, the dialog responds with: -

 Selecting Table Keys